Gian-Laager/KSG-raspberry-dos/README.md

 ```
 sh INSTALL
 ```
 in the directory.
-The program will then be installed and is available with the command
+The program will then be installed and is available with the command `hacking_dev`.